Screen Plays & Literature

 Image from "ODP" 2012 Screen test - actress April M. :)

-Having said that, the majority of individuals who read the screenplay, subsequently conveyed that it evoked a sense of unease or self-awareness within them, and a minority of people found themselves unable to complete it, even after a few pages.
-Lol :) Job well done! :)
+Having said that, a majority of people who read the screenplay, subsequently told me that the screen play evoked a sense of unease or self-awareness within them, and a few people I knew found themselves unable to read it(!), even after a few pages.
+Lol :)

 " Noʻu ka hauʻoli "